ORNL/DataFed/doc_source/source/user/cli/shell_scripting.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The majority of DataFed's benefits can be accrued only when data is paired with metadata and provenance information.
-The documentation above shows that (scientific) metadata can be specified using JSON files or simply via the contents of a valid JSON file.
+The documentation above shows that (scientific) metadata can be specified using a JSON file or via a valid JSON string (same content as JSON file).
 In realistic scientific expeditions, we expect that volume of scientific metadata that should be associated with given raw data may be
 non-trivial in length.